 Formulating- Reinforcement Learning (RL) Problem

 Reinforcement Learning – Enables an agent (Including human) to learn in an interactive environment by trial and error using feedback from its own actions and experiences.
-Key terms to formulate reinforcement learning (rl) as as follows.
+Key terms to formulate reinforcement learning as follows.

 - Environment: Physical environment in which the agent (any agent) operates.

 - Action (A): All the possible moves that the agent can make

 - State (S): Current situation returned by the environment or State/situation in which an agent is operating currently.

 - Reward (R): Immediate return sends back from the environment to evaluate the last action.
 Feedback from the environment on the work done.

 - Policy (π): Agents strategy to determine the next action based on the current state.
 It’s a method to map the agent’s state to actions.